Find what you are looking for...

 Why isn't my Botox® / Dysport® lasting as long as it used to?

-Botox® and Dysport® may wear off sooner due to factors like zinc deficiency, medication interactions (such as PPIs or antibiotics), improper product storage, or rapid metabolism.
+Botox® and Dysport® may wear off sooner due to factors like zinc deficiency, medication interactions (such as PPIs or antibiotics), improper product storage, suboptimal dosing or rapid metabolism.
 Lifestyle factors and your body's unique response also play a role.

 Can medications affect Botox® and Dysport® results?